swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 }
 ```

-The second ambiguity arises with Swift's ability to pass an unapplied operator reference as an argument to a function for example:
+The second ambiguity arises with Swift's ability to pass an unapplied operator reference as an argument to a function, for example:

 ```swift
 let arr: [Double] = [2, 3, 4]